scalacenter/scala3-migrate/README.md

 ```
 > migrate-libs main
-[info]
 [info] Starting to migrate libDependencies for main
 [info]
-[info] The following compiler plugins are not supported in scala 3.0.0-RC1
-[info] You need to find alternatives.
-Please check the migration guide for more information.
+[info] X             : Cannot be updated to scala 3
+[info] Valid         : Already a valid version for Scala 3
+[info] To be updated : Need to be updated to the following version
 [info]
-[info] com.olegpy:better-monadic-for:0.3.1:plugin->default(compile)
-[info]
-[info] The following list of libs cannot be migrated as they contain Macros and are not yet
-[info] published for 3.0.0-RC1
+[info] com.softwaremill.scalamacrodebug:macros:0.4.1:test           -> X : Contains Macros and is not yet published for 3.0.0-RC1
-[info]
-[info] com.softwaremill.scalamacrodebug:macros:0.4.1:test
-[info]
-[info]
-[info] The following compiler plugins are not supported in scala 3.0.0-RC1
+[info] com.olegpy:better-monadic-for:0.3.1:plugin->default(compile) -> X : Scala 2 compiler plugins are not supported in scala 3.0.0-RC1.
+You need to find an alternative
-[info] but there is an equivalent scalacOption that can replace it.
-[info] Add these scalacOptions to your ScalacOptions:
-[info]
-[info] "org.typelevel:kind-projector:0.11.0:plugin->default(compile)" -> -Ykind-projector
+[info] ch.epfl.scala:scalafix-interfaces:0.9.26                     -> Valid
-[info]
-[info]
-[info]
-[info] You can update your libs with the following versions:
-[info]
-[info] "org.typelevel:cats-core:2.2.0" -> "org.typelevel" %% "cats-core" % "2.4.2"
+[info] org.typelevel:cats-core:2.2.0                                -> "org.typelevel" %% "cats-core" % "2.4.2"
-[info] "ch.epfl.scala:scalafix-rules:0.9.26:test" -> "ch.epfl.scala" % "scalafix-rules_2.13" % "0.9.26" % "test"
+[info] ch.epfl.scala:scalafix-rules:0.9.26:test                     -> "ch.epfl.scala" % "scalafix-rules_2.13" % "0.9.26" % "test"
-[info] "ch.epfl.scala:scalafix-interfaces:0.9.26" -> "ch.epfl.scala" % "scalafix-interfaces" % "0.9.26"
-[info]
+[info] org.typelevel:kind-projector:0.11.0:plugin->default(compile) -> -Ykind-projector : This compiler plugin has a scalacOption equivalent.
+Add it to your scalacOptions
 ```

 In this case you need to find alternative to `better-monadic-for` and make the project compile without the plugin.